 First of all, you’ll want to decide which type of vest you want.
-The most common style is the “evaporative vest” which you dunk in water and strap to their body, allowing the cold material to cool them down.
-The other kind, which is less common, is the “ice vest,” which you store in the freezer and take out when it’s time to cool your dog down.
-Both are great choices — it’s just a matter of personal preference.
+The most common style is the “evaporative vest” which you dunk in water and place on their body, allowing the cold material to cool them down.
+Another kind, which is less common, is the “ice vest,” which you store in the freezer and take out when it’s time to cool your dog down.
+Finally, there’s the “dry vest,” which is filled with water and provides a few days of cooling at a time.
+All are great choices — it’s just a matter of personal preference.

 Other than that, you’ll want to make sure it has sturdy straps — Velcro, or extra zippers to ensure it fits properly — and that the materials are high-quality and durable.
 To help you out, I’ve put together a list of the best dog cooling vests to keep your furry friend cool and comfortable all year long.